awslabs/sagemaker-debugger/docs/api.md

 The reductions are passed as part of the "reductions" parameter to HookParameters or Collection Parameters.
 Refer [Configuring Hook using SageMaker Python SDK](#configuring-hook-using-sagemaker-python-sdk) and [Configuring Collection using SageMaker Python SDK](#configuring-collection-using-sagemaker-python-sdk) for more on that.

-The parameter "reductions" can take the following values:
+The parameter "reductions" can take a comma separated string consisting of the following values:
 ```
 min
 max